-All trash is stored primarily in the shed near the residence and is removed on a bi-weekly basis to an authorized landfill.
-Inspection revealed that in general trash is contained well with no evidence of neglected waste.
+All trash is locked up in the storage on site and is removed on a regular basis to a waste management facility.
 No trash or debris will be allowed to enter a watercourse or riparian setback area.
-Compostable cultivation waste is stored in a location and manner where it cannot be transported to surface waters.
+Compostable cultivation waste will be stored in a location and manner where it cannot be transported to surface waters.
 Spent growth medium (e.g. soil) shall either be reused, disposed of at an appropriate waste site, or be spread outside of riparian setbacks and planted with native vegetation.
-Cultivators shall use erosion control techniques, as needed, for any reused or stored spent growth medium to prevent polluted runoff.